sruthipeter/sruthipeter.github.io/_posts/2016-10-16-gender-sterotypes.md

 * Self- perceived Deciosion Making Power Questionnaire (Blood and Wolf, 1960)
 * The Index of Marital Satisfaction (IMS)
 * Sociodemographic details

+### **_Results_**

+* The main hypothesis of the study was supported in that higher number of female siblings enforce gender stereotypes in Indian men.
+* Indian men with higher number of female siblings believed in higher decision power in RR.
+* Pearson's coefficient r- value was 0.5 for the correlation between number of female siblings and decision making power index (p<0.05).